Managing customer expectations is tricky. It’s by no means an exact science, which is precisely what makes it a difficult task.

 People’s expectations from your brand affect the customer experience in many ways.
 Failing to meet consumers’ standards translates to poor sales and low customer retention rates.

 A critical part of managing buyers’ expectations is understanding the factors that can influence their perceptions.
 By considering these, you’ll understand what your clients want and how to meet their demands.

-Here are the seven things that shape customer expectations.
+Here are seven things that shape customer expectations.

 As a general rule, customers expect brands to be able to help them at all times.
 In return for their continuous support, they want fast issue resolution and hassle-free transactions.
 Preferences like these can greatly affect customers’ expectations of your company.

 Even purchasing habits can significantly influence people’s expectations.
-For instance, millennial consumers, who are always connected to the Internet, may prefer online shopping and online payment.
+For instance, Millennial consumers, who are always connected to the Internet, prefer online shopping and online payment.
 Thus, you should consider all these when creating and launching your business strategies.

 Buyers’ expectations vary greatly across cultures and locations.
 In some countries, customers don’t want overly friendly or cheery customer service reps.
-Some customers, however, don’t want to talk to agents that sound too businesslike or stiff.
+Some customers, however, don’t want to talk to agents that sound too stiff or businesslike.

 When interacting with a diverse clientele, consider their rules of etiquette and attitudes toward businesses, especially new market players.
 Other aspects such as timeliness and communication style should also be taken into account.

 When managing customer expectations, consider your competition.
 What are your competitors doing to make customers happy?
 Can you match or exceed their performance?
 What are the unique ways by which you can impress your customers?

 People’s experience with other brands, especially with your competitors, can shape their expectations from you.
 They might model their preferences based on what other brands can do for them.
 If you can’t outshine your competitors, you can’t win customers over.